 In each suite, there are numerous services and features.
 Let’s go through them briefly.

-- Exchange IS an e-mail service that provides inbox, calendar, address book, tasks and security features.
+- Exchange – an e-mail service that provides inbox, calendar, address book, tasks and security features

-- OneDrive allows you to access, share and sync your personal files in the browser and on any devices.
+- OneDrive allows you to access, share and sync your personal files in the browser and on any device

-- SharePoint allows to build intranets, search content and analyze data.
+- SharePoint allows for building intranets, searching content and analyzing data

-- If you are looking for modern task management similar to Asana than Office Planner is for you.
+- If you are looking for modern task management tool similar to Asana than Office Planner is for you

-- The basic data analytics gives you the ability to use free, limited version of Power BI and provides information about your Office 365 usage.
+- Basic data analytics gives you the ability to use a free, limited version of Power BI and provides information about your Office 365 usage

-- Each plan has basic security features such as multi-factor authentication capabilities.
-The ones with Exchange has state of the art spam and malware filter.
+Each plan has basic security features such as multi-factor authentication capabilities.
+The ones with Exchange have a state of the art spam and malware filter.
 Simple e-discovery, DLP and document encryption is also in the package.

-- Advanced Security gives you more configuration options for DLP, Conditional access and advanced malware scanner called Advanced Threat Protection.
-A the end, feature called Customer Lockbox allows you to grant access to your data for the support team.
+- Advanced Security gives you more configuration options for DLP, conditional access and advanced malware scanner called Advanced Threat Protection.
+A the end, a feature called Customer Lockbox allows you to grant access to your data for the support team

 OK, we went through the features, now let’s see what Office 365 Business Suites hide inside.